tiliosys/midi314-firmware/README.md

 In another terminal, list the available MIDI output ports and locate the port name assigned to the Arduino module:

 ```
-pw-link -o
+pw-link -o | grep Arduino
 ```

-The result should contain a port name like this: `Midi-Bridge:Arduino Leonardo:(capture_0) Arduino Leonardo MIDI 1`
+This command should print a port name like this: `Midi-Bridge:Arduino Leonardo:(capture_0) Arduino Leonardo MIDI 1`

 List the available MIDI input ports and locate the port of `pw-mididump`.

 ```
-pw-link -i
+pw-link -i | grep dump
 ```

 You should get: `midi-dump:input`.